MarcusRei/MarcusRei/README.md

 # Halloj!
 - 👋 My name is Marcus and I´m a frontend developer from Stockholm.
 You can call me Macke or Mackan if you like!

-📷I am an absolute nerd in everything related to photography and videogames.
+- I am an absolute nerd in everything related to photography and videogames.

-  I am a student at Medieinstitutet and right now I´m an Intern at Developed by Me Some of the techniques I´ve used are React, Vue, SCSS, GraphQL, Jest and Cypress.
+- I am a student at Medieinstitutet and right now I´m an Intern at Developed by Me

+- Some of the techniques I´ve used are React, Vue, SCSS, GraphQL, Jest and Cypress.

 ## Want to get in touch?
 - 🌐 [My Website](https://marcusreineck.se/)